renanvieira/music-management/README.md

 ## Frontend
 Here is where I struggled due to my lack of experience on frontend javascript frameworks.
-I  tried to build the frontend using React but, after a few hours trying to get something to work, I decide to use a simpler approach using my knowledge.

 I wasn't able to learn the React concepts in so short notice, so I built another Flask application for the frontend using just one extension to help handle the form.

+I even tried to build the frontend using React but, after a few hours trying to get something to work, I decide to use a simpler approach using my knowledge.

 ### Tests [](coverage-web.svg)